 Yes.
 If your baby tests positive for GBS, they’ll be given IV antibiotics.
 But the best treatment is prevention.

-In good news, early-onset GBS has dropped 80 percent in babies between the early 1990s and 2010, when the widespread onset of late-pregnancy testing and the use of antibiotics in GBS-positive women during labor.
+In good news, early-onset GBS has in babies between the early 1990s and 2010, when the widespread onset of late-pregnancy testing and the use of antibiotics in GBS-positive women during labor.

 This decline is believed to have occurred as a result of doctors waiting until labor to administer antibiotics instead of administering them earlier in pregnancy following a positive GBS test.
 Waiting until labor is preferred because the bacterium may clear and then return before delivery.

 The only way to help protect your baby from a GBS infection if you are positive for the bacterium is to have antibiotics during labor.

 If you have a GBS infection and you don’t have antibiotic treatment, there’s a chance that your baby may contract the infection.
 In cases where an antibiotic has been administered during labor, the chances of a baby developing GBS decrease to just 1 in 4,000.